 Frankly Speaking About Cancer with the Cancer Support Community

-Tues 1 PM PT on VoiceAmerica Health and Wellness Network
+Tuesdays at 1 PM Pacific Time on VoiceAmerica Health and Wellness Channel

 Frankly Speaking About Cancer takes you on a journey through topics that inform and inspire people with cancer and their loved ones.
 Hosted by Cancer Support Community President and CEO, Kim Thiboldeaux, episodes tackle critical issues including: achieving the best care and quality of life, treatments of the future, the drug approval process, relieving stress and anxiety, life beyond treatment and talking to kids about cancer.
 Every week, Kim brings together the voices of noted physicians, researchers, nurses and social workers, as well as patients and caregivers from every walk of life with whom you can connect and draw inspiration.
 Timely and relevant, Frankly Speaking About Cancer guides you through the cancer maze and gives you the tools you need to live well.
 Frankly Speaking About Cancer with the Cancer Support Community is broadcast every Tuesday at 1 PM Pacific Time and 4 PM Eastern Time on the VoiceAmerica Health and Wellness Network.